 Most pet sitters do what is called a “first visit.”
 This gives them a chance to visit the pet owner’s home, learn the layout, and also get to know the owner and the pet.
 You might find a pet that you just don’t click with.
 That’s fine.
 You simply say you won’t be able to take the job, and that’s it.

 Okay, there’s got to be a catch.
 How much money does it cost to get into pet sitting?
 There’s no catch.
 Your start-up costs are fairly minimal.
 You need reliable transportation.
 You need a phone to get calls for jobs.
 There’s a good chance you already have those.

 After those things you’ll need insurance (many companies offer policies specifically for pet sitters) and a bond to protect you and reassure your customers.
 After that, there are optional costs, such as spare leashes, collars, and more.
 But really, your costs shouldn’t get out of hand and if you’re making $30 an hour, you’ll pay for any expenses pretty quickly.

-By starting your own pet sitting business you could enjoy your time giving love and attention to the animals you love, and make nice money doing it.
+By starting your own pet sitting business you could enjoy your time giving love and attention to the animals you love and make nice money doing it.
 Most people wish they could turn their hobbies into a great career and starting your own pet sitting service could do just that.
-To learn all about this home-based opportunity, just download our free ebook, Profitable Pet Sitting.